microsoft/AzureMonitorCommunity/Azure Services/Azure Operator Nexus/README.md

 #### **Metric Alert Rules**

-You can apply Metric alert rules to an AON Undercloud Arc-Connected K8s Cluster that emits metrics that the alert rules monitor.
+You can apply Metric alert rules to an AzON Undercloud Arc-Connected K8s Cluster that emits metrics that the alert rules monitor.
 Deploy a single sample metric alert rule using the following command:

 ```sh